ViiSE/TC/README.md

 </pre>

 # Support API tests
-If after the output file specify the key --api, then the option is turned on API test.
+If after the output file specify the key <b>--api</b>, then the option is turned on API test.

 # Structure of input file (for API)
 <pre>